-To prevent bodily injury or death from the unexpected start-up or fall of a raised machine, always stop the engine, remove the key, and engage the safety props before going under the header for any reason.
+To avoid bodily injury or death from the unexpected start-up or fall of raised machine, always stop the engine, remove the key, and engage the safety props before going under the header for any reason.

-- 1. Start the engine. - 2.
+- 1. Raise the reel fully. - 2.
+Shut down the engine, and remove the key from the ignition. - 3.
 Engage the reel safety props.
-For instructions, refer to Engaging Reel Safety Props, page 35. - 3.
-Shut down the engine, and remove the key from the ignition. - 4.
-Single-reel headers: Adjust the outboard reel arm lift cylinders to set the clearance at the outboard ends of the reel as follows: - a.
-Loosen bolt (A). - b.
-Turn cylinder rod (B) out of the clevis to raise the reel and thereby increase the reel-to-cutterbar clearance, or else turn cylinder rod into the clevis to lower the reel and thereby decrease the reel-to-cutterbar clearance. - c.
-Tighten bolt (A). - d.
-Repeat Steps a) to c) to set the reel-to-cutterbar clearance on the opposite side of the header.
+For instructions, refer to Engaging Reel Safety Props, page 35.

+- 4. Adjust the outboard reel arm lift cylinders to set the clearance at the outboard ends of the reel as follows:

+- a.
+Loosen bolt (A).

+- b.
+Turn cylinder rod (B) out of clevis to raise reel and increase clearance to cutterbar, or turn cylinder rod into clevis to lower reel and decrease clearance.

+- c.
+Tighten bolt (A).

+- d.
+Repeat at opposite side.

+- 5. Double reel: adjust center arm lift cylinder stop (A) to change clearance at inboard ends of reels as follows:

+- a.
+Loosen nut (B).